adgellida/ubunsys/README.md

 * Search box.

+* Save selection.

+* When package selection installed, unselect all boxes or hold them?
+By now, hold.
+Unselection commented.

 * Implement code to generate new apps automatically to save a bunch of code lines.

 * Load saved configurations of personalized user installations.